JoinCODED/Demo-Flutter-Provider/README.md

 13. try it without the notifyListeners() then add it
 14. Add the delete note in the provider
 15. Call it in the Note tile
+16. Finally change the widget to a stateless widget